SharePoint/sp-dev-docs/docs/business-apps/power-automate/guidance/manage-list-item-file-permissions.md

 ![Stop sharing an item or a file flow action](../../../images/stop-sharing-item-action-flow.png)

-Applying this flow action will reset all permissions except on that item or the file except for site owners.
+Applying this flow action will reset all permissions on that item or the file except for site owners.